 At the Boat Shop, we value our differences, even as we strive to build one community.
 Our core commitment is to learning and growing together.
 For this, we need the views and heritage that each person brings to our large kitchen table.
 We welcome people of every race, gender identity, age, sexual orientation, and religion.

 We are not here just to build boats.
 Boatbuilding is a key vehicle for our work of building greater understanding and compassion for ourselves and others.
 We also devote time each day and each week to learning about ourselves, each other, and the world we are part of.
-Our reflections explore identity, race, gender, power, what excites us, what deadens us, what we believe in.
+Our reflections explore identity, privilege, how we live our values, what excites us, what deadens us, what we believe in.
 Sometimes this means probing our personal edges and witnessing others speaking their truths.
 Other times it means playing together.
 We believe that balancing work, reflection, play, and learning keeps us whole.

 The Carpenter’s Boat Shop does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, political affiliation or military status, in any of its activities or operations.
 These activities include, but are not limited to, selection of apprentices, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an inclusive and welcoming environment for all who enter into our community.
 The Carpenter’s Boat Shop is a non-profit 501(c)(3) and is not a political advocacy organization.